 Common THCA Product Formats

-THCA is available in several product forms, including raw flower, concentrates such as diamonds, and infused hemp products.
+THCA is available in several product forms, including raw flower, concentrates such as diamonds and badder, and infused hemp products.
 Each format offers a different way to experience THCA depending on how it is used.

 Is THCA Legal?